-The NSW Extreme Events Policy was released in October 2018 to provide a framework for managing extreme events in the major river systems of the NSW Murray-Darling Basin.
+The NSW Extreme Events Policy was released in October 2018 and update in August 2023 include drought measures with drought stages.
+The policy provides a framework for managing extreme events in the major river systems of the NSW Murray-Darling Basin.
 This framework is based on a staged approach, providing a range of measures for water managers to implement as conditions deteriorate.